johnnypatterson2014/JP-LRN-004-fullstack-next-fastapi-postgres/README.md

 // install dependencies
 pip install -r requirements.txt

-// run the backend server
+// run the backend server (for local dev) uvicorn main:app --reload

-uvicorn main:app --reload
+// in the cloud, use this instead: uvicorn main:app --host 0.0.0.0 --port 8000

 // view on localhost
 http://127.0.0.1:8000/docs